-The City of Edmonton came under the provincial Freedom of Information and Protection of Privacy (FOIP) Act on October 1, 1999.
-The FOIP Act aims to strike a balance between the public's right to know and the individual's right to privacy with regard to records held by the City.
+The Freedom of Information and Protection of Privacy (FOIP) Act aims to strike a balance between the public's right to know and the individual's right to privacy with regard to records held by the City.

 Summary of the FOIP Act

-- You have the right to request access to the records held by the City of Edmonton, subject to limited and specific exceptions
+- You have the right to request access to City information.

-- You have the right to access information that the City has about you
+- You have the right to access your own information.

-- You have the right to request the City correct personal information it has about you
+- You have the right to request that the City correct your personal information.